 - Tax Matters: Precisely list the tax form number (e.g., 1040) and years or periods for which representation is authorized in Section 3.

-- Acts Authorized: Use Section 5 to outline specific actions the representative can perform, ensuring it aligns with the taxpayer’s intentions and IRS regulations.
+- Acts Authorized: Use Section 5 to outline specific actions the representative can perform, ensuring it align with the taxpayer’s intentions and IRS regulations.

-- Signatures: Taxpayer and the representative both sign and date the form in Section 7.
+- Signatures: The taxpayer and the representative both sign and date the form in Section 7.
 If the taxpayer is a corporation, an officer must sign.

 - Submit Form: Send the completed form to the IRS office designated for processing.
 Verify submission instructions, as they may vary by location.